nejohnson2/osx-install/Readme.md

 # jedahan's Mavericks setup

-`./engage.sh` will set osx preferences, install applications, install dotfiles and set application defaults
+`./engage.sh` will set osx preferences, install applications, install dotfiles and set application defaults.
+You can do each of these individually with `preferences.sh`, `applications.sh`, `dotfiles.sh`, and `defaults.sh`.
+You will want to change some of the variables in `preferences.sh` (like your hostname), and `defaults.sh` (like your homesick respositoy).

-Requirements
-  * OSX 10.9.1

 Todo
-  * starcraft install
-  * textual install
-  * twitter install
-  * xcode install

-  * sublime text install
+* app store install textual, twitter
-  * sublime text preferences
-  * sublime text package manager
+* sublime text install, preferences, package manager
 * dropbox black icon

-  * totalfinder no menu bar icon

-  * system hide time machine from menu bar
-  * system hide bluetooth from menu bar
-  * system turn bluetooth off

-  * alfred look for /opt/homebrew-cask/Caskroom path

-  * textual username
-  * textual freenode
-  * textual openframworks
+* textual username, server and channels

-  * finder smb://sgidevap00/www + dahanj login
+* finder remote logins
 * alfred powerpack registration
-  * dev doctor for alfred
+* alfred dev doctor install